DefensiveCyber/splunk-architecture-builder/README.md

 # Splunk Architecture Builder

 A single-file, browser-based diagramming tool for building and documenting Splunk data architecture.
-No installation, no server, no dependencies — open the HTML file and start building.
+No installation, no server, no dependencies.
+Open the HTML file and start building.

 ---